Industrial performance coating for professional application only. Not intended for residential use.

 SlipShield® Slip Resistant Coating is a slip-resistant, extended life-cycle coating that is applied to interior and exterior ceramic tile, polished stone, polished concrete, coated flooring, and metal decking to attain acceptable slip resistance in both dry and wet environments.
-SlipShield® is easily cleaned and very durable.
+SlipShield® anti-slip paint is easily cleaned and very durable.
 SlipShield® is available in both clear and solid colors in gloss and semi-gloss finishes.
 SlipShield® Clear provides a weatherable, ultra-violet resistant surface that allows the structure and beauty of tile, polished stone and polished concrete to show through while an acceptable Coefficient of Friction can be attained for slip resistance.
 To meet the slip resistance standards of DCOF .42 for environments where water, splash, and spill, steep ramps or stairs may exist, a specialized aggregate is used with SlipShield® to further increase slip resistance.
 The addition of our unique aggregate in SlipShield® provides improved slip resistance with minimal aesthetic impact on tile, polished stone, polished concrete, coated flooring, and metal decking.
 We recommend SlipShield® aggregate be used to attain a DCOF of .42 meeting ANSI A137.1.

 Application plays an important role in optimizing the Coefficient of Friction with SlipShield®.

 Flooring installation professionals are best equipped to install SlipShield®.
 It is recommended that a mock-up or test area should be installed to determine the suitability of SlipShield® for the flooring project.
 An end of project audit should also be performed to confirm that the results expected from the mock-up are achieved.